NasiriMohsen/Keras_Movie_Sentiment_Analysis/README.md

     ```

 ## Usage
-Once the environment is set up, you can run your scripts as needed.
+Once the environment is set up, you can run Main.py or Main.ipynb.